Skip to main content

 Set the Hostname (Optional)

 In the Hostname field, enter the desired hostname for your server.
-The hostname is the system-level name that identifies your server on the network.Common hostname formats include:
+The hostname is the system-level identity that your server uses on the network — it shows up in your terminal prompt, log files, and network communications.Common hostname formats include:

 • vps-01.example.com